eclipse-osee/org.eclipse.osee/docs/OSEE/ATS/Users_Guide/Views.md

 On the Common branch in the Artifact Editor, Expand "Action Tracking System" and right-click on "Work Flows", select New Child -\> Work Flow Definition.
-Enter a unique namespace name for this workflow (eg: org.<company>.code).
+Enter a unique namespace name for this workflow (eg: org.{company}.code).
 In the Artifact Editor, add and set the attributes and relations as below.

   - Attributes